How to Write an eBook Visitors Actually Want to Download

-Step one in creating your eBook is documenting what you’d like your readers to learn.
 In order to write or repurpose content successfully, you need to know the end goal.
 What do you want your readers to get out of your content?
-Why should they use your eBook versus other available content?
-Identify your goals, and let that guide your writing.
+Why should they use your ebook instead of other available content?
+Identify your goals and let that guide your writing.

-Step four is to design your eBook and associated resources.
-Typically, eBooks live on your website as a downloadable item with an eye-catching cover and a layout with pull quotes, graphics, and other imagery.
-In addition to the actual eBook, you’ll want these additional items created:
+Typically, ebooks live on your website as a downloadable item with an eye-catching cover and a layout with pull quotes, graphics, and other imagery.
+In addition to the actual ebook, you’ll want these additional items created: